 I am super happy to share my favorite Eggless Sugar Cookie recipe.
 This recipe is simple, straightforward, and downright delicious.

-Sugar cookies are a favorite at every holiday party, birthday, or any occasion that requires a sweet, melt-in-your-mouth treat and they will be the start of your table whether dressed simply with frosting, and sprinkles, or frosted with royal icing.
+Sugar cookies are a favorite at every holiday party, birthday, or any occasion that requires a sweet, melt-in-your-mouth treat.
+They will be the start of your table, whether dressed simply with frosting and sprinkles or frosted with royal icing.

 These Eggless Sugar Cookies are tender, buttery, keep their shape when baked, and yes, taste amazing, too.